-Surgeons implanting the device should be experienced in cochlear implant surgery and trained on using the Slim Modiolar electrode.
+Surgeons implanting the device should be experienced in cochlear implant surgery.

 Before surgery, ensure you are thoroughly familiar with the information in this guide and the product labelling.
 The guide includes important information on MRI, indications, contraindications, adverse effects, warnings and precautions.
 A surgical procedure for implanting the device is also explained.